MaT1g3R/Hifumi-bot/CONTRIBUTING.md

 <header>
         <img align="left" src="http://static.zerochan.net/Takimoto.Hifumi.full.2072772.jpg" height="25%" width="25%">
         <h1>Hifumi contribution criteria</h1>
         <p>So you wanna contribute into Hifumi development?
 That's awesome!
 Thanks for helping us in making Hifumi such a great tool for Discord and another entertainment media for everyone.
 Before you contribute, you should keep in mind: <b>you must follow the rules and guidelines</b> specified below and know what are you doing for the contribution in question.
 For larger additions or restructurations, please consult with the development staff.
-The criteria written below applies for <b>hifumibot</b> repository adapted specifically for "Python" language, this means other repositories may have different criteria for their language.
+The criteria written below applies for <b>hifumibot</b> repository adapted specifically for <b>Python</b> language with <b>Discord bot management</b> purposes, this means other repositories may have different criteria for their language.
 Please consult this file in another repository if you wish to do so for more information.</p><br /><br />
 </header>

 <header>